 and why, did you decide to make music your career?

 I felt like I had been blessed with a musical skill given from God, through my father.
 I knew if I didn't take advantage of it, it would be taken away.
 I really believe the Lord had given me this talent, so I wanted to use it.

-Q. How much of an influence was your father on your choice of a career with the accordion?
+much of an influence was your father on your choice of a career with the

-Q. Can you fill in what has been happening with your professional career over the last few years?
+fill in what has been happening with your professional career over the last

 Our band consists of the traditional Zydeco band format of guitar, bass, drums and washboard, led by accordion.
 The guitar player is Jamil Williams, drummer Keith Sonnier who grew up next door to me.
 We did school shows together, and I always promised that when I had my own band, I would invite him to join it, which he did.
 My bass player Michael Alexander, comes from my band I started when I first moved to New Orleans.
 While playing one night after we first started, our washboard player, known only as "Crab", walked in and asked if he could play with us.
 We knew immediately after the first piece, that he was the one, and is now full time with the band.

 any place where people can hear you performing regularly?